 - The catalog current at the time of admission to the degree program, not the catalog in effect at the time of original enrollment, will govern the student’s new program.

 - If COP is denied, applicants may submit a written appeal within thirty days to the Director of Admissions.

 Contact the Admissions Office for detailed information about transferring from one school to another within Trinity International University (e.g., transferring from the Graduate School to the Divinity School).

-If students wish to take courses for credit on a part-time basis but do not want to enroll in a degree program, they may submit a Visiting Students Application.
-In addition to the application form, they must submit to the Admissions Office an official transcript indicating an earned bachelor’s degree with a minimum GPA of 2.0.
+If students wish to take courses for credit on a part-time basis but do not want to enroll in a degree program, they may submit a Visiting Student application.
+In addition to the application form, they must submit an official transcript indicating that they hold a completed bachelor’s degree or higher with a minimum GPA of 2.0 sent directly to our Admissions Office.
+(Visiting students receive “conditional acceptance” until this transcript is received).
 Visiting students may enroll in a maximum of 9 hours each semester, and it is recommended that they enroll in no more than 12 hours before applying to a degree program.
 Please contact the Admissions Office for more information.